«

 After the transactor is running, you can test the configuration using the Datomic shell.
 You need the storage-specific connection URI as described in the JavaDoc for Peer.connect().

 After connecting to storage, peers will look up the transactor endpoint.
 The transactor writes the value of the host transactor property in storage, and this is the address peers will attempt to connect to.
-Consider the following:
+If the transactor cannot bind to its publicly reachable IP address (e.g. the transactor is on a VM that doesn't own or can't see its external address), you will need to provide a value for alt-host on the transactor with the publicly reachable IP address in addition to the host property.
+If the peers cannot reach the transactor using host they will use the alt-host address instead.

 If you are accessing Cassandra via SSL, you must provide a Java TrustStore for the peer to use.
 The TrustStore must contain one or more certificates that can be used to verify the identity of the storage node(s) the peer is connecting to.
 The TrustStore must also contain the certificate that can be used to verify the identity of the transactor.
 You specify a TrustStore using the standard Java system properties: